amnotafraid/MeanSeed/README.md

 ##Introduction [top](#top)

 While I was learning the MEAN stack, I worked through several tutorials.
 One tutorial that formed the basis for my development was [this one](https://www.gitbook.com/book/amnotafraid/i-mean-it/edit#) by J. Cole Morrison.
 He separated the client part, or the Angular part, from the server part, or the Node and Express part.

+What does this application do?
+Not much.
+There is a form to register a user.
+The submit will encrypt the password and put it in a user database.
 <a id="build"></a>
 ##Build the Code [top](#top)
 Some version info: